 disclosure: this post may contain affiliate links.

-For the first day of your cruise, bring a small carry-on bag as your checked bags will take some time to arrive in your stateroom.
-Make it light as well with only your true essentials as staterooms may not be open yet when you board.
+What to pack for the cruise for the first day of a cruise?
+A small carry-on bag as your checked bags will take some time to arrive in your stateroom.
+Make it light with only your 1st-day cruise essentials as staterooms may not be open yet when you board.
+If you’re a light packer like us, a carry-on bag will be enough for a 3 or 7-day cruise.
+But if you love packing a lot, go ahead and bring a small carry on for you to bring up and a bigger luggage that can be delivered to your room.

 - Important paperwork (tickets, insurance information)